james-millner/jamesmillner.dev/content/posts/6-BlowingOffTheCobwebs/index.md

 ## Other updates

 One that's flown largely under the radar is that you can now schedule a call with me via [cal.com](https://github.com/calcom/cal.com).
 It's such a neat open source calendar alternative that syncs directly with your favourite calendars!

+It's available using the <b>@</b> link in my socials either on my about page, or below each post.
 So if you want to catch up about an opportunity, or want to discuss projects feel free to slot something in, and I'll get back to you!

 As always though if that doesn't work, find me on my socials linked here.
-Or comment below and I'll get back to you there too!
+Or comment below, and I'll get back to you there too!